yuyang-crypto/yuyang-crypto.github.io/_pages/publications.md

    Shiduo Zhang, Huiwen Jia, Delong Ran, Yang Yu, Yu Yu and Xiaoyun Wang
    In Preceeding : Asiacrypt 2025
 * [Revisiting the Robustness of (R/M)LWR under Polynomial Moduli with its Applications](https://eprint.iacr.org/2024/1696)
-   Haoxiang Jin, Feng-Hao Liu, Zhedong Wang and Yang Yu
+   Zhedong Wang, Haoxiang Jin, Feng-Hao Liu and Yang Yu
    In Preceeding : Asiacrypt 2025
 * [Do Not Disturb a Sleeping Falcon: Floating-Point Error Sensitivity of the Falcon Sampler and Its Consequences](https://eprint.iacr.org/2024/1709)
    Xiuhan Lin, Mehdi Tibouchi, Yang Yu and Shiduo Zhang